 “It’s become a worldwide epidemic.” she explained.
 “I see it on social media every day.
 How can anyone think that’s a good look?
 I’ve been trying to figure out what it reminds me of for a while.
 Then I was on safari in Africa last month and when all these baboons jumped onto our car and stuck their big red arses against the window it suddenly dawned on me.
 It was just like looking at a photo of my teenage daughter and her friends on a night out.
 Honestly it was uncanny.”

-Things have gotten so bad that it would seem most girls are now actually incapable of taking a photograph without pouting.
-Figures from the Irish Passport Office in Dublin show that a staggering 96% of passport applications last year from young women were rejected on the grounds that they did not have a ‘neutral expression’ in the accompanying photograph.
+Things have gotten so bad that it seems most girls are now actually incapable of taking a photograph without pouting.
+Figures from the Irish Passport Office in Dublin show that a staggering 86% of passport applications last year from young women were rejected on the grounds that they did not have a ‘neutral expression’ in the accompanying photograph.

-“I’ve never known anything like it.” said John Daly who processes passport applications.
-“It’s a non-stop barrage of pictures of girls sucking in their cheeks and sticking out their lips.
-They all look like they’re doing an impression of a deformed fish.”
+“I’ve never seen anything like it.” said John Daly who processes passport applications.
+“It’s like we’re being sent a non-stop barrage of pictures of baboon’s arses.”

-Meanwhile if any of our readers are having trouble trying to picture exactly what a baboon’s arse looks like and how girls pouting their lips can resemble one, we hope this photo of a baboon’s arse helps.
+Meanwhile for any of our readers who aren’t sure exactly what a baboon’s arse looks like we trust this helps.